jdabtieu/yan85-disassembler/README.md

 - Debugger: Provides a gdb-peda like basic debugger for debugging yan85 assembly files
 - Assembler: Assembles yan85 assembly into bytecode (no jumps)

-The disassembler supports both the "basic" and "full" yan85 emulation levels, in the babyrev series.
+The disassembler supports both the "basic" and "full" yan85 emulation levels, in the babyrev series of the F2021 Archive dojo.
 Specifically, it can disassemble levels 12.0-18.1, inclusive.
 For levels 19.0 and 19.1, only the assembler will be helpful.
+For the new dojo, there are more challenges where this tool may be useful.

 Yan85 shows up again in the toddlerone series.
 The executable format is a bit different, and I didn't bother to update the disassembler to support it.
 However, the assembler will still do your bidding for these levels (except yan85_64).